Andrea Denver

-Andrea Salerno (born May 3, 1991), known professionally as Andrea Denver, is an Italian fashion model based in New York City.
-He is signed in 2014 to Wilhelmina Miami, Wilhelmina Los Angeles and Soul Management Artist New York.
+Andrea Salerno (born May 8, 1991), known professionally as Andrea Denver, is an Italian fashion model based in New York City.

 Early life

 Denver was born in Verona, Italy, in 1991 as Andrea Salerno.
 He studied for a degree in Communication Science at the University of Verona, graduating in 2013.
 Denver has a degree in communication from the University of Verona.

 In 2014, he moved to the United States to study for a master's degree in communication.
 While in Miami, he was first scouted and signed by Wilhelmina Models.
 He garnered attention after featuring in Jennifer Lopez's "I Luh Ya Papi" and Taylor Swift's "Blank Space", and following rumors of a relationship with pop singer Madonna.

-In September 2019 he appeared in the British Television series The Circle on Channel 4 as a potential contestant during Episode 16.
+In September 2019, he appeared in the British Television series The Circle on Channel 4 as a potential contestant during Episode 16.

-He appeared in the first season of Winter House, which premiered on October 20, 2021, and had a total of 6 episodes.
-He also appeared in the sixth season of Summer House, which premiered on January 17, 2022, and had a total of 17 episodes.
+In 2021, Denver appeared in the inaugural season of Bravo's Winter House, filmed in Vermont.
+He later joined the cast of Summer House as a main cast member for the sixth season, appeared in a friend of capacity for the seventh season, and as a guest star for the eighth season.

 Personal life

 Between 2015 and 2018, he was nominated four consecutive times in "The Model of the Year Award - Social Media Star Men" on Models.com.
+On June 13, 2024, Andrea married his fiancé Lexi Sundin in Verona, Italy.